BiradarScripts/VR-FINAL_PROJECT-2025/README.md

     * The corresponding image was retrieved using the path obtained from `images.csv`.
     * This image, along with the relevant JSON object (excluding the `all_image_id` field), was then sent to the Gemini model via a carefully crafted prompt (detailed in "Prompt Engineering") to generate high-quality Q&A pairs.

-## Product Type Distribution Analysis
+## Product Type Distribution Analysis (All the 12 Parts are Provided Here (`/DataCuration/OriginalDataSumamry/Plots`))
 ![image](https://github.com/user-attachments/assets/c48cb497-5846-4f75-b556-9ec9453ad4ec)
 ![image](https://github.com/user-attachments/assets/0b309650-8194-4f88-b59b-c0898a1b3572)
 ![image](https://github.com/user-attachments/assets/1484554e-c6c0-456e-9e8c-8b2dfe51ecf3)
 ![image](https://github.com/user-attachments/assets/e99fbe82-f351-46c7-acf0-3761de4f2b52)

+Here we Have included the top 2 parts/groups and bottom 2 parts/groups,The remaining Parts/Group Graphs Can be accessed at The above mentioned Path
-The remaining Parts Graphs Can be accessed at /DataCuration/OriginalDataSummary/Plots Upon analyzing the distribution of the 147,702 product listings across the 576 product types, a severe class imbalance was observed.
+Upon analyzing the distribution of the 147,702 product listings across the 576 product types, a severe class imbalance was observed.

 **Key Observations:**